Ensure you only have one headset enabled

 Adjust PC and Headset Volume

-There are three places where the volume of the test can be controlled.
-You will need to ensure the volume is turned up in all of these locations, and remains at a suitable level throughout the test:
+There are two places where the volume of the test can be controlled.
+You will need to ensure the volume is turned up in all of these locations and remains at a suitable level throughout the test:

 - PC's / Laptop's volume - ensure this is set to a suitable level before starting the test